margavera/Facial-Expressions-Image-Classification/README.md

 | Elena Martínez Torrijos        | 202407060@alu.comillas.edu          |
 | Claudia Hermández de la Calera | chdelacalera@alu.comillas.edu       |

+### Dataset:
 The dataset used in this project was obtained from Kaggle and is available at the following link:
 [Facial Expression Recognition](https://www.kaggle.com/datasets/msambare/fer2013/data)

-The dataset contains 48x48 pixel grayscale images of human faces.
-Each face has been preprocessed to ensure it's roughly centered and uniformly scaled across all samples.
-The objective is to classify the facial expressions into one of seven emotion categories: 0 = Angry, 1 = Disgust, 2 = Fear, 3 = Happy, 4 = Sad, 5 = Surprise, and 6 = Neutral.
+The objective is to classify the facial expressions into one of seven emotion categories:
+- 0 = Angry
+- 1 = Disgust
+- 2 = Fear
+- 3 = Happy
+- 4 = Sad
+- 5 = Surprise
+- 6 = Neutral

 The dataset is split into a training set with 28,709 images and a public test set with 3,589 images.

 ## Project Structure